erik-ggg/microservices-infrastructure/warehouse/README.md

     pathmatch:
       matching-strategy: ant_path_matcher
 ```

+The configuration uses environment variables with default values, making it easy to run the application in different environments without code changes.

 ## Integration with Other Microservices
 The Warehouse Microservice is used by the Order Microservice to retrieve item information when processing orders.
 The Order service calls the Warehouse service's API to get item details by ID.